Ergolight is a methodology for usability and resilience assurance, by incorporating human factors in the system design.

-Ergolight was founded in February 1997, focusing on developing tools for system developers, enabling them to track and analyzing the behavior of the users of Windows applications.
+Ergolight has been developed since 1997, using special tools for tracking and analyzing the user behavior.
 The tools were based on a model of the users' behavior, incorporating descriptions of the user faults.

 View the historic Ergolight web site